-100% linen bedding is different from cotton, completely different.
-Here you have a beautiful fabric that is made from the fibres of the stems from the flax plant, rather than the flowers of the cotton plant.
-While both are perfect for making bed linen, they need to be treated slightly differently to get the best from them.
-Linen is hardy and simple to look after, but can feel very different from piece to piece and the way that it is laundered and dried can change its touch dramatically.
-Unlike cotton, linen can absorb a fair amount of moisture without feeling damp on your skin, which makes it a great fabric for bed linen, especially during warm weather.
+100% linen bedding and 100% hemp bedding are different from cotton, completely different.
+Linen and hemp are fabulous fabrics that are made from the fibres of the stems from the flax and hemp plants, rather than the flowers of the cotton plant.
+While all are perfect for making bed linen, they need to be treated slightly differently to get the best from them.

 Washing and Drying Your Linen Bedding

-If you like your bed linen to be super buttery soft we recommend a cool wash with fabric softener, 30 degrees should be ample, but 40 will be just fine too on a gentle setting.
-You can wash linen on very high temperatures, but this makes it stiffer when dried.
-Because linen holds a lot of water, we recommend giving your 100% linen an extra spin to remove as much water as possible.
-This will help remove any minerals that might affect the feel of your linen, and also help reduce the drying time.
+Because these fabrics hold a lot of water, we recommend giving your them an extra spin to remove as much water as possible.
+This will help remove any minerals that might affect the feel of your linen and hemp, and also help reduce the drying time.
 To dry, tumble dry on a cooler temperature with a tumble dryer sheet, or line dry.
 These steps will keep it super soft.
-If you would like to iron your linen (not at all compulsory) it will iron really well when it is still a little damp.
+If you would like to iron your linen or hemp (not at all compulsory) it will iron really well when it is still a little damp.

-If you like your linen bedding to be stiffer, washing it as normal without a softener and drying it flat or on a line will give it a lovely crisp feel.
+If you like your linen and hemp bedding to be stiffer, washing it as normal without a softener and drying it flat or on a line will give it a lovely crisp feel.
 It will get softer as you sleep in it though.

 Ironing Your Linen Bedding